Holly12138/abc_ml_project2/README.md

 ├── model.py                                              # Class of models we built
 ├── required_packages.txt			                      # Required packages
 ├── functions.py			                              # Functions to compute f1
+├── google colab.ipynb                           # Use google colab to run our code ├── report.pdf                                   # This is our experiment report
 └── README.md
 ```
 The best result we get in AICROWD is Res_Unet.